-Dr. Stephen Kish is a Senior Scientist and Head of the Human Brain Laboratory in the Research Imaging Centre in the Campbell Family Mental Health Research Institute at CAMH.
-He is a Professor of Psychiatry and Pharmacology with the Institute of Medical Science at the University of Toronto.
+Dr. Stephen Kish is a senior scientist with the Brain Health Imaging Centre at the Centre for Addiction and Mental Health (CAMH).
+He is also a professor of psychiatry and pharmacology at the University of Toronto.

 Areas of Research